Visual Tools

 Applied optimization problems translate a real scenario into a function of one variable.
 The steps are: identify the quantity to optimize, express it as a function of a single variable, determine the feasible domain, find critical points within that domain, and compare values at critical points and endpoints.

 The derivative identifies candidates; the context determines which candidate solves the problem.
 Checking that a critical point is actually a maximum (or minimum) rather than merely a critical point is an essential final step.
+The table below collects this procedure as a five-step recipe.

 Related Rates